CybersecurityLuxembourg/openxeco-core/README.md

 To set up the production instance, please see those files:

 - doc/INSTALL_SERVER.md
-- doc/CONFIGURE_SERVER.md

-# Practice for developers
+# Good practice for developers

 TODO